krenalis/krenalis/doc/src/changing-user-schema.md

 # Changing User Schema

-The user schema associated with a newly created workspace contains only one property, `email`.
-This schema should be modified with operations such as adding, removing, and modifying properties to reflect the model that best represents the users you want to manage in Meergo.
+Once the user model is created, it can be modified with operations such as adding, removing, and modifying properties to reflect the model that best represents the users you want to manage in Meergo.

 The user schema can be modified both: